Ovation Guitar Company

 The Ovation Guitar Company is a manufacturer of string instruments.
 Ovation primarily manufactures steel-string acoustic guitars (both 6 and 12-string versions) and nylon-string guitars, often with pickups for electric amplification.
-In 2015, it became a subsidiary of Drum Workshop after being acquired from KMCMusicorp.
+In 2015, it became a subsidiary of Drum Workshop after being acquired from KMCMusicorp, and in 2020 was sold to GEWA Music.

 The company's Ovation and Adamas guitars are known for their round backs, which gives them a recognizable shape.
 The latter are also well known for the use of carbon fiber tops (instead of the typically wood tops for acoustic guitars).
 Apart from guitars, the company currently produces acoustic basses, mandolins and ukuleles.

 History

 Founder Charles Kaman (1919–2011) developed the first prototypes of the Ovation guitar in 1965–1966.
-Kaman, an amateur guitarist from an early age, worked on helicopter design as an aerodynamicist at United.
+Kaman, an amateur guitarist from an early age, worked on helicopter design as an aerodynamicist at United Technologies.
 Eventually, he founded a helicopter design company, Kaman Aircraft, in 1945.

 The Kaman Corporation soon diversified, branching into nuclear weapons testing, commercial helicopter flight, development and testing of chemicals, and helicopter bearings production.
-In the early 1960s, however, financial problems from the failure of their commercial flight division forced them to expand into new markets, such as entertainment and leisure.
+In the early 1960s, however, financial problems from the failure of its commercial flight division forced it to expand into new markets, such as entertainment and leisure.
 Charles Kaman, still an avid guitar player, became interested in making guitars.

 From 1966 to 2007, Ovation guitars, and later on Adamas guitars, were a brand of KMCMusicorp, which itself was a subsidiary of Kaman Aircraft.

 In 2008, KMCMusicorp (and with that the Ovation brand) was sold to the Fender Musical Instruments Corporation.
 In 2014, Fender announced that they were closing the Ovation guitar factory in New Hartford, Connecticut, leaving all production of Ovation guitars overseas.
 Before that announcement, Fender established a U.S. production of various acoustic guitars in the New Hartford factory.
-Alongside Ovation and Adamas guitars, which were produced there for decades, Fender started a U.S. production of other Fender-owned brands in that factory, as is known, Guild (Guild Guitar Company) and Fender.
+Alongside Ovation and Adamas guitars, which were produced there for decades, Fender started a U.S. production of other Fender-owned brands in that factory, as is known, Guild (Guild Guitar Company) and Fender Acoustic Custom Shop.

-Shortly after closing the New Hartford factory it was announced that the Ovation brand had been sold to the company Drum Workshop, alongside a few other previously Fender-owned brands.
+Shortly after closing the New Hartford factory on April 30, 2014, it was announced that the Ovation brand had been sold to the company Drum Workshop, alongside a few other previously Fender-owned brands.
 The announcement was made on January 7, 2015.
-In addition to the Ovation brand, Drum Workshop also bought the New Hartford factory and reinstated the previously ceased U.S. production of Ovation and Adamas guitars, basses, ukuleles and mandolins.
+In addition to the Ovation brand, Drum Workshop also opened a smaller New Hartford factory near the old facility and reinstated the previously ceased U.S. production of Ovation and Adamas guitars.

+In 2020, the German-based GEWA company acquired the brand and assets of Ovation and Adamas from Drum Workshop and moved production to a smaller shop in New Hartford, Connecticut.
+In January 2024, Ovation and Adamas guitars were displayed at the NAMM Show in Anaheim, California, as part of the larger GEWA family of brands.